kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 For an English translation of the book _Measurement of a Circle_ by Archimedes [click on this link]({attach}auxiliary/Archimedes-Circle.pdf).
 It is the original source material from the man himself, and will give you a sense of completeness in your understanding of his method.

 He repeatedly calculated rational approximations to $\pi$ until he was satisfied with the accuracy.
-The principle of the method is clearly seen in @fig:six-gon to @fig:ninety-six-gon.
+The principle of the method is clearly seen in [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].

 ![The estimate for $\pi$ lies between $C_i = 3.0000 < \pi < C_c = 3.4641$.]({attach}images/six-gon.svg){#fig:six-gon width=70% .modal-target}